 Finally, materialism too eventually extends beyond the limitations found in the structure of Greimas’ interpretive tool.
 If the Church is the physical manifestation of spiritual belief, materialism is applying spiritual or abstract belief to the physical.
 To adopt a materialistic worldview is to adopt the values and attitudes that immediately emerge as well.
 Materialism includes ritual, devotion, and belief.
 Arthur may be a leader focused almost entirely on secular pursuit, but his connection to the Round Table is clearly a matter of religious fervor.
 Because Arthur cannot or will not separate himself from his court in any significant way, what would have directed him toward the spiritual is instead directed to the physical world—his hermetic community.
 If the Church incorporates and cooperates with every other entry on the semiotic square, as an example of Medieval individualism, then Arthur’s materialism must also do the same.
 Moreover, if materialism and the Church are in inherent communication with each other, they are also in communication with each other’s various connections to the other entries, thus creating an infinite feedback loop only contained within the framework of a circle.

-Greimas’ semiotic square provides an excellent foundation for considering Le Morte Darthur as a series of relationships, conflicts, and interactions.
+Greimas’s semiotic square provides an excellent foundation for considering Le Morte Darthur as a series of relationships, conflicts, and interactions.
 It inspires questions conducive for deeper interpretation while revealing underlying connections between the people, groups, or events involved.
 That being said, its very structure suggests a certain interpretation and one that is not necessarily the most illuminative.
 In beginning by using the square to read the text, one can then analyze the resulting reading experience and make adaptations accordingly.
 Indeed, one must “circle back” to the beginning after engaging in the initial experience of encountering the text, thus already suggesting the solution to the problems of developing interpretation.
-Having embarked on an exercise of immersion and interpretation of Le Morte Darthur using Greimas’ semiotic square as the guiding principle to inform my procedure, I have come to the conclusion that beyond a certain point, it is too limited in its capabilities and that a circle would make for the dynamic and complex tool demanded by such an involved text—and, indeed, such complex phenomena as Medieval individuals and communities.
+Having embarked on an exercise of immersion and interpretation of Le Morte Darthur using Greimas’s semiotic square as the guiding principle to inform my procedure, I have come to the conclusion that beyond a certain point, it is too limited in its capabilities and that a circle would make for the dynamic and complex tool demanded by such an involved text—and, indeed, such complex phenomena as Medieval individuals and communities.